 Iran Sanadzadeh wears many hats

 Much of her work combines STEM, design and the performing arts.
-She works on research and development in acoustics, writes and performs music, is a passionate writing mentor and edits documents for others with patience.
+She works on research and development in acoustics, writes and performs music.
 Raised in Tehran, she moved to Adelaide in 2009, where they studied and developed the Terpsichora pressure-sensitive Floors with Sebastian Collen.
 This project has developed into a wide-reaching practice, which Iran is writing a book about.
 She now lives in Melbourne, and can most reliably be found doing watercolours in a corner of a busy room.

 (photo by Flowers Through Fences)